Coconut Water: A Healthy Choice for Diabetic Patients

 Is tender coconut good for diabetes?

-Yes, tender coconut water can be a suitable choice for individuals with diabetes when consumed in moderation.
+Tender coconut water can be a suitable choice for individuals with diabetes when consumed in moderation.

-Is coconut water good for diabetic patients?
+Is coconut water good for people with diabetes?

 Yes, coconut water can be considered a good option for diabetic patients, but it should be consumed in moderation.

-Can diabetic patients drink coconut water?
+Can people with diabetes drink coconut water?

 Yes, diabetic patients can drink coconut water in moderation.